hackkosice/new-web/content/marathon.md

   columns:
     - title: Closed part
       content: |
-        - algorithmic task that has objectively correct answer
+        - Algorithmic task that has objectively correct answer
-        - speed matters - how fast from the start of the week you can solve this?
+        - Speed matters - how fast from the start of the week you can solve this?
 #      button:
 #        label: See on Google Maps
 #        link: https://goo.gl/maps/N3JmEi6PoeKtYPgM6
     - title: Open part
       content: |
-        - more open task that you can interpret yourself
+        - More open task that you can interpret yourself
-        - usually requires more time to create some application, AI etc.
+        - Usually requires more time to create some application, AI etc.
 #      button:
 #        label: See on Google Maps
 #        link: https://goo.gl/maps/N3JmEi6PoeKtYPgM6

+prizes:
+  title : "More than a hackathon!"
+  featureItem:
+    - icon: "ti-light-bulb" # here we use themify icon pack : https://themify.me/themify-icons
+      title: Special HK prizes
+      content: Top 3 people in the leaderboard (with the most kilometers collected)
+    - icon: "ti-panel" # here we use themify icon pack : https://themify.me/themify-icons
+      title: Sponsors' prizes
+      content: Awarded to best projects in the open part
+    - icon: "ti-headphone-alt" # here we use themify icon pack : https://themify.me/themify-icons
+      title: Public voting
+      content: Top 5 projects win awesome Hack Kosice swag
 ---

 {{< section class="pb-0" >}}